ikrlalit/vue3-password-meter/README.md

 You can simply download the code and run on it on your system.

 # Features

+The application possesses the following features:

--Checks for minimum length
+- Checks for the minimum length
--Checks for uppercase, lowercase, special character and digits in the password -Button to toggle visibility of password
+- Checks for uppercase, lowercase, special characters, and digits in the password
+- Provides a button to toggle visibility of the password
--Based on the conditions fullfilled it shows the strength of the password -It is reactive means shows latest updated status
+- Shows the strength of the password based on the conditions fulfilled
+- Reactively updates the status to show the latest information